Rogers is turning Canada’s baseball obsession into more than just ticket sales.

 The hero ad kicks off with Cera in the Blue Jays locker room, going live on the team's socials.

-A shorter 15-second spot sees Cera in the park, sitting on a couch and viewing the game through his phone attached to a tree.
+A 15-second spot also shows Cera in the park, sitting on a couch and watching the game through his phone attached to a tree.

-He then goes on to praise Rogers' reliable 5G network, which allows him to stream the game wherever he is.
+He then praises Rogers' reliable 5G network, which lets him stream the game wherever he is.

 Rogers' campaign runs across TV, online video, digital channels, and out-of-home placements through June.